Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Background and Related Work

 \subsection{Trust in Requirements Engineering}

-Requirements engineering research has long recognized that trust affects stakeholder interactions and system requirements.
-The Tropos methodology \cite{castro2002towards,bresciani2004tropos} extends \textit{i*} with security and trust considerations, representing trust through goal models and actor dependencies.
+Requirements engineering and Goal-oriented approaches have examined trust from several perspectives.
+Castro, Kolp, and Mylopoulos \cite{castro2002towards} developed the Tropos methodology extending \textit{i*} with agent-oriented concepts including trust relationships between organizational actors.
+Their work recognized that trust affects stakeholder willingness to depend on others for Goal achievement, though trust was treated qualitatively through dependency analysis rather than formalized computationally.
 This work built on earlier foundations in agent-oriented software engineering \cite{jennings2000agent} and goal-oriented requirements engineering \cite{vanlamsweerde2001goal}.

 Paja, Giorgini, and colleagues formalized trust reasoning for security requirements \cite{paja2013specifying,paja2013requirements}, showing how trust requirements emerge from analysis of social dependencies in multi-actor systems.
 Their Security Requirements Toolkit provides graphical modeling support for trust and security analysis \cite{paja2015ststool}.
 Dalpiaz, Paja, and Giorgini \cite{dalpiaz2013security} developed methods for deriving security requirements from social dependencies, incorporating trust assessments into requirements derivation processes.